Nice to meet you.

 Deep learning, a subset of machine learning, attempts to replicate the human processing of data by using algorithms inspired by the human brain.
 This algorithm reports the outcomes of “tasks” or scenarios that it has run over and over again, altering the scenario each time to further improve its outcome, which in this case is its mortality prediction.

-Researchers compared predictions gathered from these deep learning and random forest algorithms and compared them with one of the most commonly used early mortality predictors: the Cox model.
+Researchers compared predictions gathered from these deep learning and random forest algorithms with one of the most commonly used early mortality predictors: the Cox model.

 Deep learning, random forest, and the Cox model

-The Cox model proved to be no match for the AI methods as it was only able to predict a meger 44 percent of the premature deaths that occured between 2006 and 2016 while the deep learning and random forest algorithms correctly identified 76 percent and 64 percent of subjects respectively that died during the same time period.
+The Cox model proved to be no match for the AI methods as it was only able to predict a meager 44 percent of the premature deaths that occurred between 2006 and 2016, while the deep learning and random forest algorithms correctly identified 76 percent and 64 percent of subjects respectively that died during the same time period.

 While these statistics are quite the accomplishments for AI, this is hardly the first time that it has been used to make medical predictions and assumptions.
 In 2017, researchers developed an AI algorithm that was able to analyze PET scans of potential Alzheimer’s candidates and predict with 84 percent accuracy who would go on to develop the memory impairment disease.
-In other studies, AI has also been used to predict onset autism, likelihood of heart attack or stroke, and has even been able to identify signs of encroaching diabetes.
+In other studies, AI has also been used to predict the onset of autism and the likelihood of heart attack or stroke and has even been able to identify signs of encroaching diabetes.

 Predicting mortality via AI – less scary than you'd think

 Although AI’s ability to predict early mortality appears to be rather grim reaper-esque, it is quite the opposite.
-Identifying people who are at risk of dying early can allow physicians to point to this likelihood and provide patients with ways to lower their chances of dying young, using AI to effectively fight off the grim reaper rather than being it.
+Identifying people who are at risk of dying early can allow physicians to point to this likelihood and provide patients with ways to lower their chances of dying young, using AI to fight off the grim reaper rather than being it effectively.

-The current state of AI is amazing and can be incredibly useful to just about every industry, but as technology continues to advance, the capabilities of AI are assuredly going to grow along with it.
+The current state of AI is amazing and can be incredibly useful to just about every industry, but as technology continues to advance, AI's capabilities are assuredly going to grow along with it.